 Without regular cleaning, the water heater is vulnerable to premature corrosion or rusting.
 This usually happens due to the buildup of several chemicals and salt in the sediment.
 As a result, pinhole leaks form in the water heater and you find the surrounding area damaged.
 Over time, the leak causes more damaged as the pressure makes the hole bigger.
 Along with dry wall wet, the standing water can destroy the foundation of the house.

 If the water heater’s insulation gets damaged, you will see condensation forming on the tank.
 This can cause mold on the dry wall and cause problems with the thermostat.
 To get to the root of the leak, turn off the water heater and let it sit for the few hours.
 If condensation still forms when you turn on the heater, then you might need to replace the unit.

 Often people call a professional crying, “Water got into my home”.
 If they had done regular maintenance, the unit might not have sprung a leak.
 In some cases, water in the laundry room behind the water heater is because of the stuffy atmosphere, which is why the best place to install the unit is in the garage.

-Service Team of Professionals is a company that specializes in cleanup and restoration services.
+STOP Restoration is a company that specializes in cleanup and restoration services.
 They are available in Boulder City, Summerlin, Whitney Ranch, and many other areas.
 Make a quick call to S.T.O.P at (702) 803-3094 for emergency cleaning service.